Find Cheap Auto Insurance Quotes in Your Area

 Drivers today are at little risk of colliding with an autonomous vehicle.
 However, if you caused a collision with one, or any other high-tech vehicle, you would likely incur a substantial insurance claim.
 And as companies continue to put self-driving cars on the road, the number of these incidents will continue to increase.

-Take for example, drivers in California.
-Companies such as Tesla, GM and Volvo have been working for years to master autonomous driving technology.
-Apple, meanwhile, has been racing to catch up.
-As of June 2019, there were 61 autonomous vehicle testing permit holders in the state of California.
-But while California enforces a mandatory minimum level of liability insurance for all drivers in the state, the minimum required property damage limit is only $5,000.
+In California, as of June 2019, there were 61 autonomous vehicle testing permit holders.
+But while California enforces a mandatory minimum level of liability insurance for all drivers, the minimum required property damage limit is only $5,000.
 This amount would likely fall short of the total costs incurred by a collision with a high-tech vehicle.

-As car manufacturers continue to add advanced technology to vehicles, car owners in all states will need to consider purchasing more than their What is the Minimum Car Insurance Required in Your State? required auto insurance in order to adequately protect themselves from the costs of an accident.
-And as the costs of these claims continue to rise, legislatures will need to increase the minimum level of insurance each driver is required to obtain.
+As manufacturers continue to add advanced technology to vehicles, car owners in all states will need to consider purchasing more than their state's minimum required auto insurance to protect themselves from the costs of an accident.

 The number of vehicles equipped with self-driving technology increases every day.
-Still, the technology is in the early stages of development, and human drivers will be necessary for many years to come.
 Manufacturers and drivers alike should pay careful attention to how insurance companies and their regulators respond to the questions posed by autonomous driving technology.